-Filed under accountability, cultural transmission, heritage, historical interpretation, Islamic fundamentalism, landscape wondrous, life stories, modernity & modernization, politIcal discourse, power politics, self-reflexivity, the imaginary and the real, tolerance, world events & processes, zealotry
+Filed under Islamic fundamentalism, life stories, politIcal discourse, religiosity, self-reflexivity, the imaginary and the real, trauma, vengeance, violence of language, world events & processes, zealotry

 In my Flickr Web sites … Michael Roberts

 Filed under accountability, historical interpretation, human rights, Indian Ocean politics, landscape wondrous, law of armed conflict, legal issues, life stories, LTTE, martyrdom, mass conscription, military strategy, modernity & modernization, photography, politIcal discourse, power politics, prabhakaran, Rajapaksa regime, Sinhala-Tamil Relations, slanted reportage, sri lankan society, Tamil civilians, Tamil Tiger fighters, the imaginary and the real, trauma, truth as casualty of war, women in ethnic conflcits, world events & processes, zealotry